BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/heat_pump.md

 This can be used to control the target temperature and mode for a given water heater linked to your heat pump.
 It will also display the current temperature linked to the primary sensor for the zone.

-The following operation modes are available
+The following operation modes/states are available

-* `on` - This represents as `on` in the app
+* `electric` - This represents as `on` in the app
 * `off` - This represents as `off` in the app
 * `heat_pump` - This represents as `auto` in the app
 * `high_demand` - This represents as `boost` in the app

 When `boost` is selected, this activates boost mode for the zone for 1 hour.
 If a target temperature is not set, then this will default to 50 degrees c.
-If you require boost to be on for a different amount of time or with a different target temperature, then you can use the [available service](../services.md#octopus_energyboost_heat_pump_zone).
+If you require boost to be on for a different amount of time or with a different target temperature, then you can use the [available service](../services.md#octopus_energyboost_water_heater).

 !!! note